ribeirogab/claude-code-monitor/README.md

    - Loads user configuration from `~/.claude-code-monitor/config.json`
    - Loads menubar icon from assets
    - Creates menu items for displaying usage stats
-   - Detects Opus access and conditionally shows/hides Opus section
+   - Detects Sonnet/Opus access and conditionally shows the appropriate section
    - Starts a scheduler with configurable interval (default: 30 minutes, disabled by default)
+   - Starts the update checker (checks GitHub releases every hour)
 3. The scheduler executes `claude-code-usage.sh` which:
-   - Auto-installs `jq` via Homebrew if not found
+   - Auto-installs `jq` and `expect` via Homebrew if not found
    - Pre-configures directory trust in `~/.claude.json` to bypass security prompts
    - Auto-detects Claude CLI location (supports standard paths and NVM installations)
    - Launches Claude Code CLI using `expect`
    - Captures the `/usage` command output
-   - Parses usage percentages and reset times
+   - Parses usage percentages and reset times (supports both Sonnet and Opus formats)
    - Generates JSON output with timestamp
-4. After successful execution, the menubar display updates automatically
+4. After successful execution:
+   - The menubar display updates automatically
+   - The menu bar icon changes color based on session usage (green/yellow/red)
 5. Users can manually trigger updates via "Update Now" button
+6. When a new version is detected, "Update Available" menu item appears
-6. Settings are persisted and loaded on next startup
+7. Settings are persisted and loaded on next startup

 ## Troubleshooting